The Karate Kid Part II: Plot

 Daniel unintentionally exposes corruption in Chozen's grocery business during an encounter in the village.
 Chozen accuses him of insulting his honor, and they have a series of confrontations.
 The feud escalates when Chozen and his cronies attack Daniel and vandalize Miyagi's family property, but Miyagi fends them off.

-Miyagi and Daniel plan to return home before the situation worsens, but Sato threatens to destroy the village if Miyagi refuses to fight.
+Miyagi and Daniel plan to return home before the situation worsens, but Sato threatens to destroy the village if Miyagi refuses to fight him.
 He finally agrees on the condition that Sato relinquishes land ownership to the villagers, and Sato agrees.

 A typhoon strikes the village on the day of the fight, forcing everyone to seek shelter.
-Sato's dojo collapses, leaving him trapped in the wreckage.
+Sato's house collapses, leaving him trapped in the wreckage.
 Miyagi and Daniel rush to rescue him, and Daniel later ventures back out to save a child trapped on a nearby bell tower.
-Sato orders Chozen to help, but when he refuses, he rushes to assist Daniel.
+Sato orders Chozen to help, but when he refuses, Sato rushes to assist Daniel himself.
 He publicly shames his nephew and disowns him, and an enraged Chozen runs off into the storm in disgrace.

 Sato returns the next day with a work crew to help rebuild the village, asking Miyagi's forgiveness and handing over the deed.
 He also agrees to host the O-bon festival in a nearby ceremonial castle, inviting Daniel to join.
-During the celebration, a vengeful Chozen ziplines into the presentation and takes Kumiko hostage, demanding to fight Daniel to the death.
+During the celebration, a vengeful Chozen ziplines into the presentation and takes Kumiko hostage, demanding that he and Daniel fight to the death.
 Daniel fights bravely but is eventually overwhelmed by Chozen.

 Miyagi, Sato, and the crowd respond by twisting den-den daikos in unison, inspiring Daniel to use the drum technique to defeat Chozen.
-He then grabs the vanquished Chozen and threatens to end his life, who urges Daniel to kill him.
-However, mirroring how Miyagi handled Kreese earlier, Daniel instead playfully tweaks Chozen's nose and drops him to the ground.
+He then grabs the vanquished Chozen and threatens to end his life, while Chozen urges Daniel to kill him.
+However, mirroring how Miyagi bravely stood up to Kreese and defeated him after the tournament, Daniel instead playfully tweaks Chozen's nose and drops him to the ground.
 The onlookers cheer as he and Kumiko embrace.